Gathering seed data

 He sends George the following e-mail:

 I see from my Applications and Owners report that you're the Application Support Lead for the "Friends" application.
-This is the application that we're mapping next for our BSM rollout initiative, which means that I'm going to be mapping this application in our discovery tool.
+This is the application that we're mapping next for our BSM rollout initiative, which means that I'm going to be mapping this application in our BMC Atrium Discovery tool.

 I don't need much from you - I know you're busy.
 Can you drop me a quick email with whatever information you think will be relevant?
 Just whatever you know right now.
 For example: